openhab/openhab-docs/_addons_bindings/zwave/doc/somfy/zrtsivnode_0_0.md

 ### Switch

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Blinds control

-Provides start / stop control of blinds
+Provides start / stop control of blinds.

 The ```blinds_control``` channel supports the ```Rollershutter``` item and is in the ```Blinds``` category.

 ### Scene Number

-Triggers when a scene button is pressed
+Triggers when a scene button is pressed.

 The ```scene_number``` channel supports the ```Number``` item.